microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ### -Culture

-One or more culture names when building documents that are localized. i.e. en-AU, en-US When culture names are specified, the generated document will be written to a culture specific subdirectory.
+A list of cultures for building documents such as _en-AU_, and _en-US_.
+Documents are written to culture specific subdirectories when multiple cultures are generated.

 ```yaml
 Type: String[]